wadefagen/waf.cs.illinois.edu/discovery/every_gen_ed_at_uiuc_by_gpa/index.md

 <p>
   This visualization is the second in a series of <a href="https://waf.cs.illinois.edu/discovery/gpa/">GPA visualizations</a>
   created to explore the grades given by courses at The University of Illinois.
-This visualization aims to allow for an exploration of courses for general education credit, using data from Fall 2017 through Spring 2021.
+This visualization aims to allow for an exploration of courses for general education credit, using data from Fall 2017 through Fall 2021.
 </p>

 <div class="row" style="text-align: center;">